 Last updated: July 16, 2021

 Alton Brown: Cinematographer

-She worked in multiple facets of the industry and taught cooking before meeting legendary chef Mario Batali.
-She served as Batali’s sous chef when he joined the hit program “Iron Chef.”
+She worked in multiple facets of the industry and taught cooking before accepting a job that involved traveling to events with chef Mario Batali.
+She served as Batali’s sous chef when he became one of Food Network’s Iron Chefs.

 Bobby Flay: Restaurateur and Executive Chef

 - Net worth: $60 million